 There are high-flex nibs available (e.g. the Brause Rose), and many intermediate/advanced calligraphers prefer those nibs to the Nikko G. However, high-flex nibs can prove challenging for a beginner.
 They’re very touchy, which means that if you apply just a bit of pressure, the tines of the nib will spring apart, ready to make a downstroke!
-If you haven’t perfected the art of exerting balanced, even pressure on your pen just yet, that can translate into disaster.
+If you haven’t perfected the art of exerting pressure on your pen just yet, that can translate into disaster.
 One tine of the nib can dig into the paper, leaving the other one to splay out and spray ink, for example.
 Or, the high-flex nib will simply get caught on the paper, preventing you from moving forward.

-Think of the Nikko G as your “training wheels”.
+Think of the Nikko G as your “training wheels nib”.
 It will allow you figure out the kinks with applying pressure to a dip pen nib to create that desirable contrast between thin upstrokes and thick upstrokes.
-The video below compares the delicate Brause Rose nib to the Nikko G, as well as provides a more detailed explanation of why the Nikko G is generally a better nib for beginners.
-(If you cannot see the video, you may watch it on YouTube by clicking here.)
+The video below compares the delicate Brause Rose nib to the Nikko G, as well as provides a more detailed explanation of why the Nikko G is generally the best beginner calligraphy nib.

 Advantages of Using the Nikko G Nib

 There are several reasons to love the Nikko G. First of all, it’s sturdy and long-lasting.
 No one can say exactly how long a nib will last, but I have had Nikko G nibs endure for several months, up to a year.
 (Curious to learn when you should call it quits with a nib?
 You can visit the How to Know When a Calligraphy Nib is Done article to find out.)

-The Right Nib Does Make a Difference
+The Right Nib Makes a Difference

 How to use the Nikko G Nib

 The Nikko G’s versatile nature makes it the ideal calligraphy beginner nib, which is why I rely on it heavily in Beginner’s Modern Calligraphy Online Course.
 If you’re a beginner, I recommend you start by inserting your Nikko G into a straight pen.
 Then, make sure your pen assembly looks like the photo below.
 You can see that the nib sits right below the split in the metal lip of the universal insert.
-If you’re using a plastic holder without any metal, the photo is irrelevant; you can stick the nib in anywhere.
+(If you’re using a holder without a metal insert, the photo is irrelevant; you can stick the nib in anywhere.)